shyamayadav154/dev-doc-nextra/pages/testing/playwright.md

      community.

 7. Code Generation:
-   - Playwright: Provides code generation for tests, using the Playright CLI or via VS Code extension.
+   - Playwright: Provides code generation for tests, using the Playwright CLI or via VS Code extension.
    - Cypress: Provides code generation for tests, using the Cypress CLI under the experimentalStudio flag.
 Does not have a VS Code extension.